Lord Strathcona's Horse (Royal Canadians): Strathcona's Horse and the Boer War

-Strathcona's Horse and The Boer War

 The regiment was one of the last in the British Empire to be created and raised by a private individual, Donald Alexander Smith, 1st Baron Strathcona and Mount Royal.
 During the Boer War, Lord Strathcona recruited and equipped the cavalry regiment at his own expense for service in South Africa.
 Many skilled horsemen (cowboys and North-West Mounted Police members) enlisted, allowing for a short training period and rapid deployment to Africa.
 The 537 officers and men, as well as 599 horses, of the new regiment sailed from Halifax on 18 March 1900 and arrived in Cape Town on 10 April.
-Along with The Royal Canadian Dragoons, the regiment won renown for their scouting skills.Rumour exists that members of the North-West Mounted Police serving with the regiment during the Boer War preferred the boots the regiment wore, and adopted them as their own – hence the name "Strathcona boots" for Royal Canadian Mounted Police high brown boots.
+Along with The Royal Canadian Dragoons, the regiment won renown for their scouting skills.
+Rumour exists that members of the North-West Mounted Police serving with the regiment during the Boer War preferred the boots the regiment wore, and adopted them as their own – hence the name "Strathcona boots" for Royal Canadian Mounted Police high brown boots.

-Another legacy of the official kit is the huge popularity of the distinctive Stetson Campaign Hat worn by all Canadians serving in Africa during the Second Boer War.
+Another legacy of the official kit is the popularity of the distinctive Stetson Campaign Hat worn by all Canadians serving in Africa during the Second Boer War.
 After seeing Canadian troops in this attire at the Relief of Mafeking, British Officer Robert Baden-Powell ordered 10,000 of the hats for his own troops.

-Supposedly General Kitchener was astonished at the size of the newly arrived Canadian soldiers.
+Supposedly, General Kitchener was astonished at the size of the newly arrived Canadian soldiers.
 Their commander, Sam Steele, is said to have replied "My apologies, sir.
 I combed all of Canada and these are the smallest I could find."